The Best Time to Post on Facebook for Maximum Exposure

 When it comes to posting on Facebook (or any other social media channels) one of the most common questions that come up is, "What is the best time to post on Facebook?".

-Do yourself a favor.
+If you're not currently using Facebook for your business, make a decision to test it and see what it can do for your business.
+Even if you don't think Facebook is a good match for your business and your audience you may be surprised with the results.
 For thirty (30) days, concentrate using Facebook to market and promote your business.
 It's arguably the world's biggest online network, so even a slight improvement in your Facebook activity can mean a lot for your business.

 Because so many people are on Facebook, there is a high probability that you can reach your market; no matter what business you are in or what market you serve.

 No matter what your business is or what market you serve, there is a very good chance you can reach a segment of it on Facebook.